California Fishing License Cost: $62.90+ Guide

 annual fishing license costs

-If you’re considering license comparisons, it’s crucial to recognize that reduced-fee licenses are available for eligible disabled veterans, recovering service members, and low-income seniors at just $9.79 through the California Department of Fish and Wildlife or $10.29 via license agents.
+Reduced-fee licenses may also lower the cost for eligible disabled veterans, recovering service members, and low-income seniors.
+In this guide, those fees range from $9.79 through the California Department of Fish and Wildlife to $10.29 through license agents.

 Reduced-Fee Fishing Licenses